When Backdoors Meet Partial Observability: Attacking Real-World Reinforcement Learning: Experimental Setup

 We evaluate DGBA on a TurtleBot3 Burger robot equipped with a forward-facing RGB camera and a 2D LiDAR sensor.
-The robot operates under the standard ROS navigation stack, which enforces velocity limiting, action smoothing, and collision avoidance.
-Policy outputs are filtered by this safety-constrained controller before execution, and the controller remains enabled throughout all real-world experiments without modification or attacker access, reflecting realistic deployment conditions.
+At each timestep, the policy receives multimodal observations consisting of visual input $x_t$ and auxiliary sensor input $s_t$.
+The attacker can modify only the visual channel through physical triggers, while the LiDAR observations remain untouched.

 The robot uses an external USB RGB camera capturing $640\times480$ images at 22--24 Hz, resized to $84\times84$ as visual input $x_t$.
 The 2D LiDAR provides full 360$^\circ$ scans at approximately 7 Hz.
 Raw scans contain 360 range measurements, which are uniformly subsampled into a 36-dimensional vector $s_t$ for policy input.
-Meanwhile, full-resolution LiDAR scans are consumed internally by the ROS navigation stack to perform real-time collision avoidance and emergency braking.
 All experiments are conducted in an indoor environment with static obstacles.